-Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV (HHS) - These guidelines provide specific recommendations for the prevention and treatment of more than 20 infectious diseases that occur with greater frequency among persons with HIV.
+and Adolescents with HIV (HHS) - These guidelines provide specific recommendations for the prevention and treatment of more than 20 infectious diseases that occur with greater frequency among persons with HIV.
 They also include a recommended immunization schedule for adults and adolescents with HIV.

-Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children (HHS) - These guidelines, which focus on pediatric patients, provide detailed recommendations on the prevention and treatment of more than 20 infectious diseases that occur with greater frequency among persons with HIV.
+Exposed and HIV-Infected Children (HHS) - These guidelines, which focus on pediatric patients, provide detailed recommendations on the prevention and treatment of more than 20 infectious diseases that occur with greater frequency among persons with HIV.
 Guidance is also provided on the immunization of children and adolescents with HIV for vaccine-preventable diseases.